peterstieg/100-days-of-code/log.md

 **Today's Progress**:

 **Artifical Intelligence:**
-1, Applied learnings from yesterdays's edX course on Machine Learning in Jupyter notebook.
+1, Applied learnings from yesterdays's edX course on Microsoft Azure Machine Learning in Jupyter notebook.
 2, Read the cURL and Python documentation on .isdigit(), .join(), generator expression, list comprehension.

 **Thoughts:** Round one is about to end.